davidmalcolm/texi2rst/output/arrays-of-variable-length.rst

 .. index:: parameter forward declaration

-The int len before the semicolon is a :dfn:`parameter forward declaration`, and it serves the purpose of making the name ``len`` known when the declaration of ``data`` is parsed.
+The :samp:`int len` before the semicolon is a :dfn:`parameter forward declaration`, and it serves the purpose of making the name ``len`` known when the declaration of ``data`` is parsed.